AIM-Harvard/pyradiomics/docs/customization.rst

 - Exponential: Takes the the exponential, where filtered intensity is e^(absolute intensity).
 Values are scaled to original range and negative original values are made negative again after application of filter.
 - Gradient: Returns the magnitude of the local gradient.
 See also :py:func:`~radiomics.imageoperations.getGradientImage`
+- LocalBinaryPattern2D: Computes the Local Binary Pattern in a by-slice operation (2D).
+  See also :py:func:`~radiomics.imageoperations.getLBP2DImage`

 .. _radiomics-feature-classes-label: